 The Climate Action Plan (CAP) is Cornell’s overarching plan to move to a low-carbon future.
 The original CAP was developed in 2009 by Cornell faculty, students, and staff with funding from the state energy authority, NYSERDA.
-The plan is intended to enhance the university’s core mission of education, research, and outreach, while cutting net carbon emissions to zero.
+The plan is intended to enhance the university’s core mission of education, research, and outreach, while cutting net carbon emissions to zero by 2035.
 Since 2008, we have initiated broad actions to green our campus and have reduced gross emissions by more than 30%, and by nearly 50% since 1990.
 These collective actions are significant steps forward and have established Cornell as a national leader among universities that have committed to carbon neutrality.

 It's imperative.
 Here’s what the evidence is telling us: the climate of our planet is warming at an alarming rate and human activities are the cause.
 How to reverse this trend poses an immense challenge, and the imperative to change our course is here, now.
 As one of the world’s leading universities, Cornell University has a pivotal role to play.
 We have a responsibility both to reduce our contribution to climate change and to generate solutions to address the mounting impacts on our planet.